Learning Before Lunch

-Learning Before Lunch is a series of talks presented monthly in New Orleans and designed to spark meaningful conversations about the local community.
-Come together with friends and neighbors to hear entertaining and well-informed speakers discuss the pursuits that are their passions, from music, writing and the visual arts to cooking, history, and explorations of the people and places that make New Orleans one of the world's most interesting cities.
+Learning Before Lunch is a monthly series of talks designed to spark meaningful conversations about the local community of New Orleans.
+Come together with friends and neighbors to hear entertaining and well-informed speakers discuss their passions: captivating explorations of the people and places that make New Orleans one of the world's most interesting cities.

-Learning Before Lunch, launched in September 2017, continues into 2019 with a a wide range of speakers and topics of interest to the general community.
-The monthly speakers we are lining up for 2019 include entrepreneurs, musicians, scientists, artists, economists and a host of other talented individuals with fascinating stories to tell.
+Learning Before Lunch enters the new decade with a wide range of speakers and topics of interest to the general community.
+The monthly speakers we are lining up for 2020 include entrepreneurs, musicians, scientists, artists, economists, and a host of other talented individuals with fascinating stories to tell.

 Rm 407 Earl K. Long Library